digital-asset/daml/ledger/metrics/collection/README.md

 If you want to change the default configuration, put your adjusted configuration files into `./graphite/default_conf`.
 Changes to the default configuration will not be purged by `reset-all.sh`.

+The following changes have been made to the default configuration:
+- `storage-aggregation.conf`: Removed a section that would aggregate metrics ending in `.count` using `sum`.
+  Such metrics will be aggregated by using the `avg` function instead.
+  **Rationale:** Codahale `Meter`s and `Counter`s will report metrics ending in `.count` containing the total number of events measured.
+  Such metrics need to be aggregated with the `avg` function, as they reflect the total number of events (as opposed to the delta w.r.t. the last report).

+- `storage-aggregation.conf`: Changed the default `xFilesFactor` from `0.3` to `0.0`.
+  **Rationale:** If a metric is reported only once per minute, Graphite would discard the metric values after the first aggregation step.

+- `storage-schemas.conf`: Changed the default retention schedule to `10s:7d,1m:30d,10m:1800d`.

 ## Customizing Grafana

 The easiest way to customize Grafana is through the web ui.